uiceds/project-team-all-right/manuscript.md

 2. Investigate if certain times of day or seasons show different power generation patterns due to changes in wind conditions.

 ![image](https://github.com/uiceds/project-team-all-right/blob/main/1.png?raw=true){width=96%}
-***The scatter plot of Time vs. Power (Active and Theoretical) tells us whether seasonality is a factor that affects power generation.***
+***Figure 5: The scatter plot of Time vs. Power (Active and Theoretical) tells us whether seasonality is a factor that affects power generation.***

-There is no noticeable trend over time, indicating that power generation does not significantly vary with specific periods or seasons in the dataset.
-The consistent clustering of data points throughout the year implies that the main factors affecting power generation are not related to the time of the year but are more likely related to real environmental conditions, like wind speed and wind direction.
+There is no noticeable trend over time in Figure 5, indicating that power generation does not significantly vary with specific periods or seasons in the dataset.
+The consistent clustering of data points throughout the year implies that the main factors affecting power generation are not related to the time of the year, but more likely related to the real environmental conditions, like wind speed and wind direction.

 ## Predictive Modeling

-Research Question: Can wind speed and wind direction be used as predictors to accurately estimate the actual power output (LV Active Power) of a wind turbine, and how does the predicted power output compare to the theoretical power curve?

-__Predictive Problem and Models__

 The predictive problem involves estimating the LV Active Power of a wind turbine based on features of Wind Speed, Wind Direction, and the Theoretical Power Curve.
 This study is motivated by optimizing turbine efficiency and understanding the differences between theoretical and actual power output.
 Four models were implemented in this study: Linear Regression, Decision Tree, K-means, and Random Forest.
 Each model was evaluated for its predictive performance and ability to capture the relationships between the variables.

-__Data Processing and Implementation__

-1. The dataset was split into an 80% training set, and a 20% testing set.
-The models were trained on the training set and evaluated on the testing set for all four models.
-2. The target variable LV_ActivePower is standardized to have a mean of 0 and a standard deviation of 1, which ensures uniform data scaling and better algorithm performance.
-3. Polynomial features were added to capture non-linear relationships between wind speed and active power output for Linear Regression and K-means models (decision tree and random forest models would naturally capture the non-linear relationships between features and target variables).
+For data processing and implementation in the models, the dataset was divided into an 80% training set and a 20% testing set for all four models, ensuring that the models were trained on one portion of the data and evaluated on a separate portion of data to assess their generalization performance.
+To ensure uniform scaling and improve algorithm performance, the target variable, LV Active Power, was standardized to have a mean of 0 and a standard deviation of 1.
+This preprocessing step was crucial for models like Linear Regression, which are sensitive to the scale of the input data.
+Additionally, polynomial features were introduced for Linear Regression and K-means models to capture the non-linear relationship between wind speed and active power output.
+This step was unnecessary for Decision Tree and Random Forest models, as these algorithms inherently handle non-linear relationships and interactions between features and the target variable.

 __Modeling Results__